Sean Garrison

 Sean Garrison (October 19, 1937 – March 2, 2018) was an American film, television and theatre actor.
-He played Mark Dominic in the 1966 film Moment to Moment.
-He also starred in the short-lived American Western television series Dundee and the Culhane.
+He was best known for playing Mark Dominic in the 1966 film Moment to Moment.

 Early life

 Garrison was born in New York, of Irish descent.
 When Garrison was five his father died.
-By the age of nine, Garrison was working as a shoeshiner.
-When a customer asked him to sing a song while giving him a shoeshine, Garrison sang the cowboy song "Home on the Range" and was given a $1.20 tip.
+By the age of nine, he was working as a shoeshiner.
+When a customer asked him to sing a song while giving him a shoeshine, he sang the cowboy song "Home on the Range" and was given a $1.20 tip.
 Reasoning that this might give him a competitive edge in a crowded market, he became a singing shoeshiner.
 He expanded his repertoire to include songs appropriate to occasions such as Memorial Day and Mother's Day, when he also sang in bars.
-Garrison later worked on a dairy farm in Upstate New York, leaving school at the age of fifteen.
+He later worked on a dairy farm in Upstate New York, leaving school at the age of fifteen.
 He then moved south to Florida and the Caribbean, where he did a variety of jobs before relocating to California in 1955 and finding work in a furniture and tile factory.